 A soft tissue injury will include damage to the tendons, ligaments and muscles which exist throughout the body.
 It can happen due to a strain or a sprain or even as the result of an overused part of the body during work.
 This is sometimes referred to as repetitive injury syndrome.
 This type of injury is can be prevalent, due to the fact that many jobs are repetitive in nature.
 This may cause a sprain or strain on a particular part of the body that is used for a repetitive task.

 It is the duty of the employer to provide the correct and suitable personal protective equipment, which would prevent the body from suffering sprains during work.
-However, if this is not the case and a soft tissue injury occurs, you may be within your rights to make a claim for compensation for your injury.
+However, if this is not the case and a soft tissue injury occurs, you may be within your rights to make personal protective equipment claims for compensation for your injury.

 Fall accidents are among the most common causes of personal injury.
 The percentage of injuries due to slips, trips and falls is very high and affects trades such as building, painting, mining and other occupations where climbing at height is necessary.